 Supportive or personal items permitted:

-• Flowers in plastic containers only (flowers stay at the nurse’s station)
+- Flowers in plastic containers only (flowers are kept at the nurse's station and are not allowed in patient rooms)

 Additional support